espressif/esp-idf/components/expat/expat.rst

     *XML_Parse:*  Pass a buffer full of document to the parser

-More information about Expat library will show them on http://expat.sourceforge.net
+More information about Expat library can be found on http://expat.sourceforge.net

 An introductory article on using Expat is available on http://xml.com